bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

      val allWindows = windowRepository.getAll()
      allWindows.flatMap(x => x._2.batches).flatMap(x =>
      x.envelopes).foreach {
-     case kafkaEnvelope: KafkaEnvelope[Integer @unchecked] => //here there is an access to certain fields such as offset and data of integer type case tstreamEnvelope: TStreamEnvelope[Integer @unchecked] => //here there is an access to certain fields such as txnUUID, consumerName and data (array of integers)
+     case kafkaEnvelope: KafkaEnvelope[Integer @unchecked] => //here there is access to certain fields such as offset and data of integer type case tstreamEnvelope: TStreamEnvelope[Integer @unchecked] => //here there is access to certain fields such as txnUUID, consumerName and data (array of integers)
      }

     The data type of the envelope can be "KafkaEnvelope" data type or "TStreamEnvelope" data type.
 If you specify the inputs of the only one of this data types in an instance, you shouldn't match the envelope like in the example above and cast right the envelope to a particular data type::